grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-Probook-4540s-C8H79PA/NOTES_productKey.md

-I have read a number of articles suggesting how you can extract your product key by installing and running a particular Windows app.
+I have read a number of articles suggesting how you can extract your product key by installing and running a particular third-party Windows app.
 However below are a couple of methods which I have found work ok ___under certain conditions___.
 They involve booting into a Linux operating system (eg. Ubuntu or Fedora LiveCD) then